Erik1007/mildew-detection-project/README.md

 3 - The ML image visualizer can help decrease the amount of time needed to differentiate between the images thereby saving the employee and company both time and money during the inspection process.

-4 - Validation of the image visualizer will come from the ML pipeline performance of the validation and test set differentiating between an infected leaf and and a healthy leaf with at least 97% accuracy.
+4 - Validation of the image visualizer will come from the ML pipeline performance of the validation and test set differentiating between an infected leaf and a healthy leaf with at least 97% accuracy.

 ********************
-## ML Task Rationale
+## ML Task Rational
 ********************

 1 - The company requires a ML data visualization tool to efficiently and accurately determine a healthy cherry leaf from an infected cherry leaf.